evil-mad/ink_extensions/README.md

 ----

-These files were initially forked from Inkscape 0.91, and modified slightly to allow operation under both python 2.x and 3.x.
+Files in the `ink_extensions` dir were initially forked from Inkscape 0.91, and modified slightly to allow operation under both python 2.x and 3.x.

+Files in `ink_extensions_utils` are written for this package.

 License: GPL v2.